 - Reward Persistence.
 Ease student anxiety by using low-stakes quiz settings that allow multiple attempts to raise grades.
 Allow students to submit major writing assignments to after feedback and revisions.

 - Reward Contributions.
-Create opportunities for students to locate and share content from current events with each other in course Discussions.
+Create opportunities for students to locate and share content in course Discussions.

 - Participate with your instructor comments intermittently for the most substantial results.
 Watch discussion spaces and participate subtly to allow students to converse more authentically.